offthedial/site/src/pages/idtga/rules.md

 Subs must be approved by a TO and have signed up as a sub at [otd.ink/signup](https://otd.ink/signup).

-If all options are exhausted, and your team is still unable to find a sub, your team may be disqualified and become emergency subs.
+If all options are exhausted, and your team is still unable to find a sub, your team may be liquidated into emergency subs.

 ## Cheating